nus-cs2103-AY2223S1/tp/docs/team/shogun187.md

 Added the ability to track patients added and deleted during an undo/redo command
 * What it does: Show the patients who were added and deleted during an undo/redo command
 * Justification: The existing undo/redo operation only contained the different states of the UninurseBook, but does not track the specific patients involved
-* Highlights: PatientListTracker class is used to track the patients added and deleted
+* Highlights: PersonListTracker class is used to track the patients added and deleted

 ### Contributions to User Guide
 * Added documentation for email and task parameters